usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Run the application still getting the exception error but it works
 - I have a small problem with my price list
 - Made changes in the Index.cshtml file from products
-- The application works but the details page doesn't work
+- The application works but the details link doesn't work
 - Commiting to github